jKm00/master-courses/TDT4165-programming-languages/notes/book-notes/chapter2.md

 2. Execution continues and no error is given.
 The variable is initialized to a default value.
 (Java)
 3. Execution stops with an error.
 (Prolog)
 4. Execution is not possible as the compiler detects that there is an execution path to the variable's use that does not initialize.
 (Java for local variables).
-5. Execution waits until the variable is bound then continues.
+5. Execution waits until the variable is bound and then continues.
 (Oz)

 The last one is good for concurrent systems, as a normal operation in another thread can bind the variables.
 However, it can cause **suspension** that waits forever, for example, if a variable name is misspelled and is never bound.